-The funds will be used to focus on community organizing enact environmental and policy changes to promote community-based healthy eating, active living, and tobacco prevention and cessation with a special focus on engaging racial and ethnic populations.
-The Healthy Neighborhoods Program will strengthen and expand current place-based public health initiatives in targeted neighborhoods and include strategies for sub-populations that experience higher rates of chronic disease to include LGBTQ youth, formerly incarcerated youth and adults of color, and Spanish speaking immigrants.
+The funds will be used to focus on community organizing to enact environmental and policy changes to promote community-based healthy eating strategies, tobacco prevention and cessation, as well as community linkage to clinical services with a special focus on engaging racial and ethnic populations.
+The San Antonio Metropolitan Health District's (Metro Health's) Healthy Neighborhoods Program will strengthen and expand current place-based public health initiatives in targeted neighborhoods and include strategies for sub-populations that experience higher rates of chronic disease to include LGBTQ youth, formerly incarcerated youth and adults of color, and Spanish speaking immigrants.
 Metro Health's Office of Health Equity will also strengthen and integrate standard strategies into current, ongoing community engagement initiatives conducted by the Health Department.

-Furthermore, this ordinance authorizes the Director of Metro Health to initiate, negotiate, and execute any and all necessary documents and a grant contract to effectuate the acceptance of the referenced grant, and to execute contract amendments pertaining to this contract, to include: a) carry-over funds, when ascertained and approved by the funding agency through a revised notice of award; b) line item budget revisions authorized by the funding agency; c) modifications to the performance measures authorized by the funding agency and listed in the contract so long as the terms of the amendment stay within the general parameters of the intent of the grant; d) no cost extensions; e) amendments which will provide supplemental grant funds to the grant by the funding agency in an amount up to 20% of the total amount awarded to the grant inclusive of the amount accepted through this ordinance; f) reimbursement increases of administrative funds for each participant served; g) amendments funding one time equipment purchases or defined program services; and h) changes in state regulations mandated by the funding agency.
+Furthermore, this ordinance authorizes the Director of Metro Health to initiate, negotiate, and execute any and all necessary documents and a grant contract to effectuate the acceptance of the referenced grant, and to execute contract amendments pertaining to this contract, to include: a) carry-over funds, when ascertained and approved by the funding agency through a revised notice of award; b) line item budget revisions authorized by the funding agency; c) modifications to the performance measures authorized by the funding agency and listed in the contract so long as the terms of the amendment stay within the general parameters of the intent of the grant; d) no cost extensions; e) amendments which will provide supplemental grant funds to the grant by the funding agency in an amount up to 20% of the total amount awarded annually to the grant; f) reimbursement increases of administrative funds for each participant served; g) amendments funding one time equipment purchases or defined program services; and h) changes in state regulations mandated by the funding agency.